 Headsets with microphones, scanners, voice recorders, and more — all are available to use from a variety of places on campus.
 Find out what equipment is available, who to contact, and where to go.

 Many software companies are creating software with built-in accessibility tools.
-Microsoft products like Word, PowerPoint, Teams, and Excel all come with options for text to speech, speech to text, language options, accessibility checkers, and customizable reading options.
+Microsoft products like Word, PowerPoint, Teams, and Excel all come with options for text to speech, speech to text, language options, accessibility checkers, equation editors, and customizable reading options.
 Learn more about Microsoft Office's built-in accessibility tools and other software that can be used.

 Captioning and Transcripts